Configuring PuTTY for Teradata Database on AWS Connections

 - Convert your *.pem file to a *.ppk file.

 - Select Conversions > Import key.

-- Select the Amazon key pair *.pem file that was created when you launched the instance, and click Open.
+- Select the Amazon key pair *.pem file that was created when you deployed the instance, and click Open.

 - At Actions, select Save private key, and save your key in *.ppk format.

 - Under Category, select Session.

 - At Host Name, enter the public IP address you previously recorded.

 - Under Category again, select SSH > AUTH.

 - At Private key file for authentication, click Browse and navigate to the *.ppk file you created.

 - Click Open and log in as ec2-user.